awsdocs/amazon-personalize-developer-guide/doc_source/personalize-workflow.md

 ## Workflow for Domain dataset groups<a name="domain-workflow"></a>

-To create domain\-based resources, you create a Domain dataset group for your business domain, import your data, create recommenders for each of your uses cases and get recommendations\.
-Repeat the data import process to maintain the relevance of your recommendations as your catalogue grows\.
+To create domain\-based resources, you create a Domain dataset group for your business domain, import your data, create recommenders for each of your uses cases, and then get recommendations\.
+Repeat the data import process as your catalogue grows to maintain the relevance of your recommendations\.
 You can complete the domain workflow with the Amazon Personalize console, AWS Command Line Interface \(AWS CLI\), or the AWS SDKs\.

 1. **Create a Domain dataset group**